Ravi0Sharma/Headwave-tv-control/README.md

 # Headwave TV Control

 Control Chromecast with Google TV using static hand gestures.
-A camera detects the gesture, Raspberry Pi translates it into a command, and ADB sends the command to the TV.
+A camera detects the gesture, Raspberry Pi translates it into a command and ADB sends the command to the TV.

 ## Diagram